BayArena: 2011 FIFA Women's World Cup

 On 30 March 2007 Bayer AG agreed on the extension of the stadium to a capacity of over 30,000.
-Construction works began end of 2007 and are supposed to be finished at the beginning of the 2009–10 season.
+Construction works began end of 2007 and were expected to be finished at the beginning of the 2009–10 season.

 On 30 September 2008, Bay Arena was selected as one of nine venues to be used during the 2011 FIFA Women's World Cup to house three group and one quarterfinal match.

+2011 FIFA Women's World Cup matches

 Design

 As the new stadium design was planned in the 80s, it was based on the design of the then Ruhrstadium in Bochum.
 A steep single-tier football stadium without a running track with seating for 35,000 spectators.
 The stadium was intended to be constructed section by section over time in order to save costs and grow with the demands of the club, starting with the east stand in 1986, the west in 1989 and the north in 1991.
 In the middle of the rebuild, the demands of modern football stadiums changed.
 Suites and VIP Areas became necessary, a family friendly section as well as design modification to all-seater following the Bundesliga riots of the 1990s and the demands for international matches.

 As a lesson from the World Cup 1994 in the USA the north section was redesignated as a so-called "Family Street", the first section of a German stadium aimed at attracting a younger audience.
 This concept proved to be a rousing success and demanded the moving of the Family Street to the larger east section for the 1996–97 season.
 In the process the BayArena was the first stadium in Germany to turn into an all-seater and to remove part of the fences which had separated the tiers from the pitch, starting again in the east and later expanded to the whole stadium.
 Due to the demands for larger VIP areas, the original plans for closing the gap in the south with a stand the same layout as the north were dropped in 1995.
 Instead the south section was built as box suites, making the stadium unique in the Bundesliga with its South American style horseshoe design.
 With the work finished in 1997 the BayArena was judged as the most comfortable and modern stadium in Germany.

 The expansion and renovation of 2007–2009 added a second tier over the east, north and west sections, new VIP suites between the two tiers, a new oval roof covering all seats as well as the complete rebuild of the club's main facilities in the west section.
 It also saw the reintroduction of pure standing areas for the home supporters in the corner north/east.
 After summer 2013, the pure standing area was stretched over the complete first rows of the north section of the stadium.